Driver licences in Australia: Victoria

+P2 licences last for 3 years, making the minimum age of receiving a full licence 22 years, up from 21 years for drivers who obtained their Probationary Licence before 1 July 2008.
+The minimum age for obtaining a P2 Licence is 19 years.
+All drivers who obtained their Probationary Licence before 1 July 2008 qualify as P2 drivers and must display the green 'P' plates.

 Western Australia

 The driving age in Western Australia is 17 years.
 A learner can drive at the age of 16 under the supervision of a fully licensed driver.
 After obtaining a licence, a driver continues to be subject to restrictions during a 2-year probationary period.

 Note: there are no vehicle restrictions in Western Australia.

 Graduated demerit points

 As of 1 December 2010, the Western Australian Government introduced a new Graduated Demerit Point system for Novice Drivers (which includes L- and P-plate drivers).
 Under this system, a driver may accrue less than 4 demerit points within the first year of their provisional licence, and less than 8 points within the second year, before losing their licence.
 These limits include demerit points accrued before these 1- and 2-year periods.

 Full driver's licence

 The provisional licence automatically converts into a full driver's licence after the 2-year probationary period.
 Drivers with full driver's licences must drive with a blood alcohol content less than 0.05%, may accrue less than 12 demerit points before being disqualified, and may drive at up to 110 km/h (the maximum speed limit in the state).
 'P' plate drivers may also drive up to 110 km /h, where permitted by the state.

 WA has two classes of drivers licence: